 But there is so much more to this city than just the lively Ocean Drive.

-It has survived decades of change from construction, turmoil through The Great Depression, modern resort development in favor of its Art Deco buildings, discrimination of its Jewish popular, introduction of its Cuban, Central and Latin American residents, the settlement of the gay and lesbian community, and the unpredictability of nature; a layered and complicated past for the ‘world’s playground’.
+It has survived decades of change from construction, turmoil through The Great Depression, modern resort development in favor of its Art Deco buildings, discrimination of its Jewish population, the introduction of its Cuban, Central, and Latin American residents, the settlement of the gay and lesbian community, and the unpredictability of nature; a layered and complicated past for the ‘world’s playground’.

 Starting with the south of the city, this Miami Beach activities guide will work its way up to the north, dipping into the Mid Beach and North Beach neighborhoods.

 An important geographical note to point out is that Miami and Miami Beach are two separate cities.

 Both are lots of fun, but visitors often make the mistake that they are in the same place.